Obtaining a Variance for a Non-Conforming Use or Structure

 Non-Conforming Variances Part 2

-Preexisting, nonconforming uses are not allowed to be abandoned then automatically reactivated by the pre-existing or new owner.
+Preexisting, nonconforming uses may not be abandoned and then automatically reactivated by the preexisting or new owner.
 Once the use or building is deemed abandoned, the property’s legal protection from the present zoning ordinance is gone.
 Additionally, destruction of the nonconforming use or building, whether by design or by accident (i.e., fire, hurricane, lightning, etc.), also terminates its legal status as a pre-existing, nonconforming use.
-While a structure or use is allowed to be maintained indefinitely if it is considered pre-existing and nonconforming, an owner may not enlarge or materially modify the use.
+While a structure or use may be maintained indefinitely if it is considered pre-existing and nonconforming, an owner may not enlarge or materially modify the use.

-Pre-existing nonconforming structures and uses are a complicated area of land use law in New Jersey.
+Pre-existing nonconforming structures and uses are a complicated area of New Jersey land use law.
 It is important that you seek an experienced New Jersey attorney to ensure that you are allowed to continue using your property as you always have, despite any recent changes in zoning ordinances.

 Please contact Fredrick P. Niemann, Esq. if you have any questions regarding land use ordinances or a pre-existing, nonconforming structure or use.